ryankueter/CheckValidators/README.md

 ##### IsValid()

-IsValid() returns a boolean true or false depending on whether all the rules passed validation.
+IsValid() returns a boolean value depending on whether all the rules passed validation.
 If they do, it will return true.
 If one failed, it will return false.
 This can be useful for validation scenarios where you don't want to throw an error.

 ##### ThrowErrors()

 ThrowErrors() will throw all the errors in a formatted error message.
-If you want to include the the filename, line number, and parameter, you can turn on verbose logging by supplying a 'true' parameter: ThrowErrors(true).
+If you want to include the the filename, line number, and parameter, you can use ThrowErrors(true).

 ```csharp
 // Throwing errors